BothSann/Trillo-Website/README.md

 Trillo is a fictional, modern travel booking platform where users can search and book hotels, flights, car rentals, and tours effortlessly.
 This project features a fully responsive design and highlights a user-friendly interface for an engaging travel booking experience.

+## 🌐 Live Demo|

+Check out the live version of the website at: [trillo](https://bothsann.github.io/trillo-website/)

+---

 ## 🖼️ Screenshots

 ### Screenshot 1